-Stock futures pause after Dow closed above 36,000
+Stock futures pause ahead of Fed decision

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy news, benchmark U.S. crude is trading $1.23 lower to $82.68 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for international pricing, shed 91 cents to $83.81 per barrel.
+In energy news, benchmark U.S. crude is trading $1.40 lower to $82.51 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for international pricing, shed $1.22 to $83.55 per barrel.

 The Associated Press contributed to this report.